| The war lords palace

 we take you anywhere?

-The gods are laughing at someone tonight,
+The gods are laughing at someone tonight, thought

-he said.
-Now that the brute has left, I shall be safe.
+that the brute has left, I shall be safe.

 Well, if you are sure, madam, said elf-boy.
 Good

 night, then.
-Come, melmenya; Elissa.
+Come, Melmenya; Elissa.

 Elissa?
-Cautiously, Wolfram raised his head
+Cautiously, Wolfram raised his head and watched

 Ribhadda closed the door behind the last patron.
-The
+The Silk

-stage door carrying a dark mantle.
+carrying a dark mantle.

 Ribhadda smiled.
 I hear youre going back North with